-The color pallette for a mid century modern home is actually quite wide, from neutral to bold, black & white to fuchsia and candy-apple red.
+The color palette for a mid century modern home is actually quite wide, from neutral to bold, black & white to fuchsia and candy-apple red.

 For more contemporary spaces, opt for more muted colors.
 This gives a more modern, reserved aesthetic to the space.

-That being said, don't be afraid to add splashes of bold colors if that sounds appealing to you!
+That being said, don't be afraid to add splashes of bold colors like our Avery Green Velvet Armchair, if that sounds appealing to you!
 These accents can act as a great way to insert your personality within your space.

 Looking to Add some Mid Century Modern Style to Your Space?
 Here's Some Tips: